DanteSIT/Dan-sYoutubeDownloadz/README.md

 @atomicparsley
 @pillow

-// The program will try and install it if it can on both Windows and Linux and macOS
+// The program will try and install it if it can on both Windows and Linux NOT ON MAC ...
+I dont own one to know how to develop on it

 //Note This was developed on Linux , windows users will need to install auto-py-to-exe to turn the code into an executable on their device